zakiyousufi/calculator/README.md

  >Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.

  >Syntax:
-  >>> cd [folder name] eg: desktop
+- cd [folder name] // eg: cd desktop
-  >>> git clone [repository URL]
+- git clone URL // git clone git@github.com:zakiyousufi/calculator.git

 ### 🔌Usage

->open your directory calculator/ to run the file :
-_use vs-code or any IDE  to view line code .

-_use you preferd browser to run the file .html to get project website.
+> After the cloning finished...
+TRY THESE COMMANDS
+- cd calculator
+- npm install
+- npm start
+The project will automatically run into your defalt browser
+--- To see the codes and edit them You can use VScode or any other IDE
 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!